 What type of support will I receive?

 The amount of support you receive will depend on the way you choose to do this course.
-If your clinician – doctor or psychologist – prescribes it, they will comment one to five times on your progress.
+If your clinician – doctor or psychologist – prescribes it, they will receive updates on your wellbeing and progress.
 If you do the self-help or phone app courses, there is no external support available, as these delivery methods are designed to enhance motivation and self-reliance.
 However, provided you complete all six lessons, the results will be as good as with supervision.

 How is the course structured?